Skippeh/Schedule1RealRadioMod/README.md

 If there's a png file with the same name as the json file it will be used at the station's icon.
 [There are more fields that can be found here](https://github.com/Skippeh/Schedule1RealRadioMod/blob/main/RealRadio/Components/API/Data/RadioStation.cs).

 Radio stations go into the following folder: `Schedule I\RealRadio\Stations\`.
 Subfolders within this folder can also be used.

-## General project goals

--   Immersion is important, but if something feels better even if it's less realistic that should be preferred
--   Generally speaking the mod should be highly polished to the best of your ability, as if it was part of the base game.
--   Custom assets should fit the art style of the base game

 ## Compiling